AlejandroSuero/.dotfiles/README.md

 nvim ~/.ansible-vault/vault.secret
 ```

-> Note: you can use any other text editor.
+> NOTE: you can use any other text editor.

 To then encrypt values with your vault password use the following: